Why Pre-College in

 Experience the Palio in Siena

 On the surface, the Palio is a world-famous horse race where the Siena’s seventeen contrade (neighborhoods) compete to take home first prize.
 But it’s so much more than that: it’s the culmination of centuries of Sienese pride in their contrada, their city, and their traditions.
-As a CET student, you spend six days steeped in Sienese culture with your cohort.
+As a CET student, you spend four days steeped in Sienese culture with your cohort.
 Go on a walking tour to learn about the race’s influence on the city.
 Attend a pre-Palio dinner in a local contrada.
 See the parade, then watch the race in Piazza del Campo.
 In a smaller city like Siena, you have plenty of opportunities to chat with locals and get to know the city.

 Learning in the City